xdevplatform/search-tweets-python/README.rst

 .. parsed-literal::

-    Twitter for iPhone
+    Twitter for Android
-    Twitter for iPhone
+    Twitter for Android
-    Twitter for iPhone
+    Twitter for Android
     Twitter for iPhone
-    Twitter for iPhone
+    Meadd
     Twitter for iPhone
-    Twitter for iPhone
+    Twitter for Android
     Twitter for iPhone
     Twitter for iPhone
-    Twitter for iPhone
+    Twitter for Android

 Voila, we have some tweets.
 For interactive environments and other cases